 Whey protein is a popular protein choice for people looking to build muscle or lose weight.
 Milk is made of two proteins: casein and whey.
 Formed as a by-product of the cheesemaking process, whey protein is a liquid substance separated from the solids (curds) in milk.
 That liquid substance is washed and dried into a powdered form to become protein supplements.
 Whey protein is considered a complete protein, as it contains all nine essential amino acids.The human body cannot make essential amino acids, so it’s important to get enough of them through a well-rounded diet or supplements.
 Whey is rich in branched-chain amino acids (BCAAs) leucine (which activates a certain pathway in the body that stimulates muscle protein synthesis), isoleucine and valine.
 BCAAs help prevent muscle breakdown during exercise and are key for muscle building.

 Both whey isolate and whey concentrate are forms of whey protein used in supplements.
 Due to varying processing methods, there are several nutritional differences between whey isolate and concentrate.
 Using steps to reduce whey’s fat and carbohydrate content, whey isolate powder ends up containing 90 percent or more protein.
 By having a higher protein content, whey isolate has less carbs, lactose and fat — and that’s generally a good thing.
 However, whey protein isolate might be “bad” for you if you’re especially sensitive to lactose or have lactose intolerance.
 Just because whey isolate has less lactose content doesn’t mean it’s lactose-free.
+(That said, Gainful's whey isolate is so finely filtered that it is virtually lactose-free.
+If users with an accurate case of lactose intolerance have symptoms of indigestion from it, we have 100% plant based blends that are 100% dairy and lactose free.)

-And if you’re someone who has to carefully watch your blood sugar, it’s also important to note that whey isolates do elicit more of an insulin response than whey concentrate protein powders.
+And if you’re someone who has to carefully watch your blood sugar, it’s also important to note that whey isolates can elicit more of an insulin response than whey concentrate protein powders.
 You’ll want to be mindful of this when choosing a whey protein powder.

 Whey protein has a reputation for helping bodybuilders bulk up, but whey protein isolate has proven to do more than build muscle or amplify muscle growth.
 Getting adequate protein is essential when you’re losing weight, as it helps keep you full and preserve your muscle mass (an underrated benefit, as many people unintentionally lose muscle while also trying to lose body fat).
-Using whey isolate for weight loss or fat loss is most successful when used in combination with a low-calorie diet that includes sources of pure protein and an exercise plan.
+Using whey isolate for weight loss or fat loss is most successful when used in combination with a low-calorie diet that includes sources of lean protein and an exercise plan.
 The benefits of whey protein certainly extend to weight loss, not just muscle building.

 It can be difficult or confusing to figure out which type of protein powder best aligns with your lifestyle, diet and overall goals.
 That’s why Gainful is here to help.
 Gainful is a subscription protein powder company that delivers you a personalized blend made from nutritious ingredients.
 Your customized protein supplement is created based on your body type, dietary needs, activity level and wellness goals.
 You just take a quiz to find your personalized blend of the finest, high-quality ingredients, and Gainful takes care of the rest.
-Each month, you’ll receive 28 servings of unflavored protein and your choice of 28 single-serving Flavor Boost sticks to create your perfect mix.
+Each month, you’ll receive unflavored protein and your choice of single-serving Flavor Boost sticks to create your perfect mix.
 You can use your blend in protein shakes, smoothies, meal replacement bars or add it to foods that need a nutritional boost.

 Whether you’re building muscle, starting a weight loss journey or just simply want to focus on your overall well being, there’s countless health benefits of integrating a personalized protein powder into your program.
 Gainful has a protein powder for everyone and every diet: vegan, gluten-free, lactose-free, soy-free and anything in between.
 You won’t even have to weigh the pros and cons of protein isolate or protein concentrate — Gainful does that for you.